 Operators of the specialized unit are daily trained to conduct special actions in rural and urban environments, with special attention to counter-terrorist actions, as well as arrests of dangerous suspects and criminals and the hostage crisis in all conditions.
 Their firearm and shooting training is more advanced and more often, along with their special physical training, which includes practicing martial arts, developing physical strength, power, and agility, as well as alpinism in urban and rural surroundings.

 Specialists also meticulously study tactics of small units, actions such as ambushes, blockades, and surroundings, but also some elements of diversions and raids.
 To improve their overall training and combat readiness, the Command often organized joint exercises, courses, and seminars with colleagues from elite units abroad.

 Gendarmerie units possess systems from national producers as well as those from high-quality foreign manufacturers.

 In the handgun category, primary in use are semi-automatic handguns in 9 mm caliber.
-The majority of operators in the regular Gendarmerie element use CZ 99 handgun in 9 mm caliber, which is a rough short-stroke weapon with a 15 round mag capacity.
+The majority of operators in the regular Gendarmerie element use the CZ 99 handgun in 9 mm caliber, which is a rough short-stroke weapon with a 15-round mag capacity.